 These ads, however, are more appropriate for advertising your website and your services – sponsored content is the best way to go for promoting your actual blog posts.How to use social media #ads to promote your #blog posts for traffic via @lilachbullockClick To Tweet

-While SEO is not necessarily a content promotion tool, in the strictest sense, when you get optimisation right, it will mean more traffic for your blog, consistently.
+While SEO is not necessarily a content promotion tool, in the strictest sense, when you get optimization right, it will mean more traffic for your blog, consistently.
 The higher up you appear in search engines, the more traffic you will get, which means better ROI.

-Every time you create a new piece of content, make sure you optimise it for search engines.
-Consider and research what the main keyword is for each blog post, optimise your headlines, sub-headlines and the rest of your content, optimise any visual content used and so on.
+Every time you create a new piece of content, make sure you optimize it for search engines.
+Consider and research what the main keyword is for each blog post, optimize your headlines, sub-headlines and the rest of your content, optimize any visual content used and so on.
 You can get something like Yoast SEO to help you make sure each blog posts’ SEO is up to par: